certifiedp/certifiedp/README.md

 # Hi 👋 I'm Marc

-🎓 I'm a student at UC Berkeley studying Math, and I'm a member of Blockchain at Berkeley.
+🎓 I'm a student at UC Berkeley and a member of Blockchain at Berkeley.

 🙇‍♂️  I'm interested in fullstack engineering, Infra, blockchain technology, optimization, ML, and security.